 Address: 15973 213th Avenue, Orleans, IA 51360

-Pikes Point State Park sits on the shores of West Okoboji Lake on a tip of land, four miles from downtown Spirit Lake.
+Pikes Point State Park sits on the shores of West Okoboji Lake on the tip of land, four miles from downtown Spirit Lake.
 Due to its unique suspended swim platform, Pikes Point State Park is one of the Iowa Great Lakes’ most popular swimming holes and a prime fishing spot in Iowa.

 And after a long day of play, exit the lake using one of the nearby boat ramps, but don’t take too long because the grill is hot, and it is time to eat.
 This is when family picnics rule at Pikes Point, with several picnic tables and a great view of the glacial basin.